DevHeart1/Secure-Auth-API/secure_auth_workFlow.md

     *   Receives the `200 OK` response with the API tokens.
     *   Stores the tokens securely.
 7.  **Outcome:** The API client has successfully authenticated the user via Google OAuth2 and obtained API tokens.

+Next Steps
+To complete the implementation of our secure authentication API, consider the following next steps:

+Production Deployment:

+Set up a proper PostgreSQL database
+Configure Redis for Celery task queue
+Set up proper email service credentials
+Secure environment variables for production
+Testing:

+Unit tests for models and authentication flows Integration tests for API endpoints
+Documentation:

+API documentation using tools like Swagger/OpenAPI
+Monitoring:

+Add logging for authentication attempts and security events Set up monitoring for failed logins and potential security issues Would you like me to explain any specific aspect of the implementation in more detail?